sourceduty/Computational_Reactor/README.md

 Beyond technical skills, computational reactor scientists must have a keen awareness of safety and regulatory standards.
 Nuclear reactors pose significant risks, and their simulations must account for scenarios that could lead to hazardous outcomes.
 Therefore, these scientists need to understand the safety protocols and regulatory requirements that govern nuclear reactor operation.
 This knowledge ensures that their models help in designing reactors that are not only efficient but also safe and compliant with industry standards.
 The ability to combine scientific knowledge with practical safety considerations underscores the critical role of computational reactor scientists in advancing nuclear technology responsibly.

 #
+### Reactor Model Templates

+Developing computational reactor templates for easy workflow and duplication is essential for standardizing and streamlining chemical process simulations.
+These templates serve as blueprints that encapsulate the fundamental components and interactions within a reactor model, such as reactants, reaction pathways, sensors, and environmental conditions.
+By providing a structured framework, these templates allow researchers and engineers to quickly set up new simulations without having to design each element from scratch.
+This not only saves time but also reduces the likelihood of errors and inconsistencies, ensuring that simulations adhere to best practices and standardized methodologies.
+Moreover, templates can include modular features, such as adjustable reaction parameters, interchangeable reaction pathways, and customizable sensor configurations, making it easy to adapt the model to a wide range of scenarios and chemical processes.

+#
 ### Time Requirements

 Computational reactors simulate various systems, each with unique time requirements based on complexity and objectives.
 A Computational Data Reactor, which handles large datasets and data-intensive tasks, typically requires minutes to hours for processing, depending on the data's volume and complexity.
 In contrast, a Computational Microcontroller Reactor, used for real-time control and automation simulations, operates in seconds to minutes due to its limited scope and lower complexity.